patahorak01/patahorak01/README.md

 ## Hi there 👋

+- currently learning more about GitHub and its use for web development
+- my tech stack contains following: Webflow, Wized, Xano (or Airtable)

 <!--
 **patahorak01/patahorak01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.